Targeted book giving

 We table at Berkeley BAHIA events with Spanish-Bilingual books, and BAHIA’s Centro Vida offers Imagination Library registration cards to their Berkeley resident families.

-In addition, we also do canvassing for Imagination Library in South and West Berkeley, offering books on the spot for children we encounter at the door.
+We canvas for Imagination Library in South and West Berkeley, offering books on the spot for children we encounter at the door.
 At our Baby Book Club meetings we have Imagination Library registration cards at our events for Berkeley children along with used books for children to choose from and array of demographically targeted new books for parents to peruse and choose from; donation suggested for new books.